CACI-International/ergo/ergo/README.md

 * Maybe don't have a fallback doc string if there is no documentation set.
 * Progress spinner
 * Improve sources of capture bindings.
-* Cached inner values should evaluate to typed values with the correct identity.
-  * E.g. suppose `value` is a dynamic value with id `A` that evaluates to a String with id `B`.
-If you run `cache :value`, it will add an entry based on `A` and store the String, but then when loaded later the returned value will be String-typed but still have id `A` when it really should be `B`.
-    Specifically, the returned value should be dynamic with id `A` but should evaluate (trivially) to a String with id `B`.